Sexual Harassment, Sexual Violence, & Title IX Resources for Students

 Formal complaint process and procedure:

 Upon receipt of a formal written complaint that alleges a violation of the College’s policy against sexual harassment, the College’s Title IX Coordinator, Deputy Title IX Coordinator, or designee shall begin an investigation of the charge(s).
 In cases of sexual violence involving students, the College may begin an investigation without a written complaint from the student.
 Upon beginning an investigation, the College may take any immediate interim actions deemed appropriate that may remain in effect until a decision is reached; these actions could involve the alteration of class schedules, extracurricular activities, or residential location; removal from classes; or restrictions from communicating with involved parties.
 Likewise, the College may work with a reporting student to provide additional academic support or even withdrawing from class(es) without penalty.
 An investigation shall include an interview with the person filing the complaint, the person(s) accused of violating the anti-harassment policies and any person designated by either of the principle parties as witnesses to the incident in question.
 Throughout the entire process, the College prohibits retaliation against any person involved in the investigation; as a separate violation of college policy, serious sanctions, including separation from the institution may result from any act that could be reasonably deemed retaliation for participation in the process.
 The investigation shall be completed within 30 days of the receipt of the complaint unless extraordinary circumstance arise that delay in the investigation.
 The matter shall then be presented to the President in the form of written recommendations.
 At the President’s discretion, he may accept the recommendations, interview the persons involved, direct further investigation by the investigator and/or hold formal hearings on the matter.
 Hearings will not be held for instances of student sexual violence.
 All evidentiary decisions made regarding the complaint will be based on a preponderance of evidence standard.
 If formal hearings are ordered, no party is allowed to be represented by legal counsel.
-If a hearing is held in a student sexual violence situation, both parties will have the same access to information to be presented in the hearing and the complainant in the case may elect to participate in the hearing by phone rather than in person.
 This process shall be completed and the President shall make a final decision on the merits of the complaint and communicate that decision simultaneously to both parties in writing within 60 days of receipt of the complaint by the College.
-In matters involving students, staff, or administration, the decision of the President shall be final; faculty may appeal a final decision regarding the complaint in writing within 10 days to the Executive Committee of the Board of Trustees.
+In matters involving students, staff, or administration, the decision of the President shall be considered final unless there are grounds to grant an appeal.
+The only grounds upon which a student, staff, or member of the administration may appeal are: (a) denial of due process indicating that the institution has failed to follow articulated policy in reaching a decision; (b) presentation of significant and relevant evidence not made available during the investigation with a potential to alter the final decision – this does not include information that one voluntarily failed to present during the investigation; and (c) unduly harsh or arbitrary sanctions that are not consistent with case precedent.
+Student, staff, or member of the administration will make the appeal in writing to the college’s Title IX coordinator within 72 hours of the time the final decision was communicated.
+The specific reason for the appeal and a detailed explanation should be included in the appeal.
+The Title IX coordinator will review only matters pertaining to the appeal justification as listed above.
+The Title IX coordinator will make a determination as to whether the appeal should be denied, reopen the internal investigation if new and relevant evidence exists, or refer the matter to an outside and neutral party.
+There is no definitive timeline for receiving an appeal response – it depends on the complexity of the case and the information mentioned in the appeal.
+Faculty may appeal a final decision regarding the complaint in writing within 10 days to the Executive Committee of the Board of Trustees.
 Throughout this process, the college will keep the identities of the complaining party and accused confidential.
-The College will not require a party to abide by a nondisclosure agreement, in writing or otherwise, that would prevent the redisclosure of information related to the outcome of the proceeding.
+The College will not require a party to abide by a nondisclosure agreement, in writing or otherwise, that would prevent the re-disclosure of information related to the outcome of the proceeding.

 Possible outcomes of the investigation are (1) that the allegation is not warranted and cannot be substantiated, (2) a negotiated settlement of the complaint or (3) that the allegation is substantiated requiring a recommendation to the President that disciplinary action be taken.
 In the case of students, disciplinary sanctions include those listed in the College’s Social Code policy.